grafana/grafana/docs/README.md

 # Building the docs locally

-When you contribute to documentation, it is a good practice to build the docs on your local machine to make sure your changes appear as you expect.
+When you, it is a good practice to build the docs on your local machine to make sure your changes appear as you expect.
 This README explains the process for doing that.

 ## Requirements